ClassicalClemi/python-hltv-scraper/README.md

 - Improved error handling and retry logic to make the scraping process more robust and reliable.
 - Detailed logging and progress reporting so you always know what’s happening.
 - Ongoing active maintenance and improvements based on your feedback.
+- An improved README.md to help you guys understand my mess.

 ## And the best out of all...
 Player Data Scraping! 🎉
 Stay tuned... ;)